tony-hong/event-embedding-multitask/README.md

-# event-embedding-multitask
+# Event Embeddings with a Multi-Task Approach

-This is the repository for the \*SEM 2018 papar "Learning Distributed Event Representations with a Multi-Task Approach" by Xudong Hong, Asad Sayeed and Vera Demberg.
+This is the repository for the \*SEM 2018 papar ["Learning Distributed Event Representations with a Multi-Task Approach"](http://aclweb.org/anthology/S18-2002) by Xudong Hong, Asad Sayeed and Vera Demberg.

+If you use our code in your work, please cite our paper:
+  > @inproceedings{hong2018learning,
+  > &nbsp; &nbsp; title={Learning distributed event representations with a multi-task approach},
+  > &nbsp; &nbsp; author={Hong, Xudong and Sayeed, Asad and Demberg, Vera},
+  > &nbsp; &nbsp; booktitle={Proceedings of the Seventh Joint Conference on Lexical and Computational Semantics},
+  > &nbsp; &nbsp; pages={11--21},
+  > &nbsp; &nbsp; year={2018}
+  > }

 ## Updates
-The codes are on the way.
-Please stay tuned.
+The codes are now avaiable in `event-embedding`.

+## Contact
+Feel free to contact [Xudong Hong](https://github.com/tony-hong) if you have any question!